bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/dynamic-fields/dynamic-fields-extend.rst

 .. note::

-   If a driver is extended with a new function, the backend will need also an extension for that function.
+   If a driver is extended with a new function, the back end will need also an extension for that function.

 In this section a configuration file for ``Foo`` extension is shown and explained.